 Watch these pages and PCA&D's Facebook and Twitter feeds for updates and announcements

 about all our artist talks and gallery events.

 Laylah Ali and Gerald Cyrus (shown below) was featured in the "Mosaic Project: Laylah Ali and Gerald Cyrus" exhibit.
 Ali and Cyrus each presented free artist talks for the community and worked with area high school and middle school students.

 The Mosaic Project is a multicultural exhibition and educational program for students and families in Lancaster County.
 Read more about it here.

-See photos from the reception on our Facebook wall.
+See photos on our Facebook wall.

 Skolos and Wedell were graduation speakers at PCA&D in May 2012.
 Click here to read about their presentation to the Class of 2012.